grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

+By writing the above, I say that "Sorting operation *(this is derived from the Specification class name)* should sort all items in ascending order when performed *(this is derived from the name of the Statement)*".

 The word "should" was introduced by Dan to weaken the statement following it and thus to allow questioning what you are stating and ask yourself the question: "should it really?".
 If this causes uncertainty, then it is high time to talk to a domain expert and make sure you understand well what you need to accomplish.
 If you are not a native English speaker, the "should" prefix will probably have a weaker influence on you -- this is one of the reasons why I don't insist on you using it.
 I like it though[^argumentsagainstshould].

-When devising a name, it is important to put the main focus on what result or action is expected from an object.
-If you do not do that, it'll quickly become troublesome.
-As an example, one of my colleagues was specifying a class `UserId` and wrote the following name for the Statement about the comparison of two identifiers:
+When devising a name, it's important to put the main focus on what result or action is expected from an object, not e.g. from one of its methods.
+If you don't do that, it may quickly become troublesome.
+As an example, one of my colleagues was specifying a class `UserId` (which consisted of user name and some other information) and wrote the following name for the Statement about the comparison of two identifiers:

-`EqualOperationShouldPassForTwoInstancesWithTheSameUserName()`.
+`EqualOperationShouldFailForTwoInstancesWithTheSameUserName()`.

-Note that this is not from the perspective of a single object, but rather from the perspective of an operation that is executed on it.
+Note that this name is not written from the perspective of a single object, but rather from the perspective of an operation that is executed on it.
 We stopped thinking in terms of object responsibilities and started thinking in terms of operation correctness.
-To reflect a Statement, this name should be something more like:
+To reflect an object perspective, this name should be something more like:

-`ShouldReportThatItIsEqualToAnotherIdThatHasTheSameUserName()`.
+`ShouldNotBeEqualToAnotherIdThatHasDifferentUserName()`.

 When I find myself having trouble with naming like this, I suspect one of the following may be the case: